GIS

 The open-source GIS ecosystem (QGIS, GDAL, PostGIS) has dramatically lowered the cost of agricultural GIS.
 Twenty years ago, agricultural GIS required ESRI ArcGIS licenses costing €1,000–5,000 per seat plus custom training.
 Today, QGIS is free, Sentinel-2 and Landsat imagery is free, USDA soil and CDL (crop data layer) data is free, and web-based platforms integrate GIS capability directly into farm management software without requiring desktop installation.

 GIS-driven workflows transform several farm operations.
 Prescription maps for variable rate application (see variable-rate-application) are built in GIS by defining management zones and assigning application rates per zone, then exported to tractor controllers as shapefiles or ISO-XML.
 Yield monitors write georeferenced yield readings every few seconds during harvest — GIS interpolates these points into continuous yield maps that reveal multi-year productivity patterns.
 Drainage design uses GIS topographic analysis to route tile lines along natural flow paths.
-IEEE journals and the American Society of Agricultural and Biological Engineers (ASABE) document consistent 5–15% yield gains on farms that integrate GIS into operational decisions versus those that manage uniformly at field scale.
+Integrating GIS into operational decisions lets a farm target management to the specific parts of a field that need it, rather than treating the whole field as one uniform block.

 Sources